Mutual Funds (Costs, Distributions, etc.)

 To calculate average basis:

-- First, add up the cost of all the shares you own in the mutual fund.
+- Add up the cost of all the shares you own in the mutual fund.

 You may no longer use the double-category method for figuring your average basis.
-If you were using that method for shares you acquired before April 1, 2011 and you sell, exchange or otherwise dispose of those shares on or after April 1, 2011, you must figure the average basis of those shares by averaging together all identical shares in the account on April 1, 2011, regardless of holding period.
+If you were using that method for shares acquired before April 1, 2011 and you sell, exchange or otherwise dispose of those shares on or after April 1, 2011, you must figure the average basis of those shares by averaging together all identical shares in the account on April 1, 2011, without regard for the holding period.

 Category: Capital Gains, Losses and Sale of Home